beehive-lab/Maxine-Jenkins/README.md

 # Maxine-Jenkins

 1) Download Jenkins
-	mirrors.jenkins.io/war-stable/latest/jenkins.war
+	-mirrors.jenkins.io/war-stable/latest/jenkins.war

 2) Start Jenkins
-	From jenkins.war directory: java -jar jenkins.war
+	-From jenkins.war directory: java -jar jenkins.war

-	Browse to http://localhost:8080 and follow the instructions to complete the installation
+	-Browse to http://localhost:8080 and follow the instructions to complete the installation

 3) Multiple SCM plug-in installation
-	>to build and run Maxine on Jenkins we need to check out from both Maxine and Graal repositories, so we need Multiple SCM plugin! go to Manage Jenkins/Manage Plug-ins/available tab/Multiple SCMs plugin - install and restart jenkins
+	-to build and run Maxine on Jenkins we need to check out from both Maxine and Graal repositories, so we need Multiple SCM plugin!

+	-go to Manage Jenkins/Manage Plug-ins/available tab/Multiple SCMs plugin - install and restart jenkins

 4) Configure Maxine build and run in Jenkins
 	4.1-New freestyle project - name (MaxineBench)